Every child needs a dad.

 - Thanks to everyone who gave to support our efforts to inspire and equip dads.
 If you’re interested in helping us continue and expand our work, just go to fathers.com/getinvolved or fathers.com/donate.

 Guys, when have you seen evidence that you’re making a difference in your kids’ lives?
-I know a lot of other dads need to be reminded and encouraged.
+A lot of dads need to be reminded and encouraged.
 Please share about your experiences either below or on our Facebook page.